 We’ll also explore some other more in-depth figures in a future series, such as direct labor related revenue per employee and average billable rate, all based upon your feedback.

 Let us know what you’re thinking and thanks for watching.

 If you are interested in learning how data analytics can help your business, Clayton & McKervey can help.
-For additional information call us at 248-208-8860 or click here to contact us.
+Contact us today to learn more.
 We look forward to speaking with you soon.

 This content was also published on the Control System Integrator Association website.